nettkursxyz/moodle-block_timestat/readme.md

 ## More information

-The version of the plugin for Moodle 2.9 and earlier was developed by:
+The version of the plugin for Moodle 2.9 and earlier was developed by: Barbara Dębska, Łukasz Musiał, Łukasz Sanokowski
-Barbara Dębska
-Łukasz Musiał
-Łukasz Sanokowski

 Upgrade from 1.9 to 2.5 version was made thanks to contribution of:
-Classroom Revolution
-Lib Ertea
-Mart van der Niet
+Classroom Revolution, Lib Ertea, Mart van der Niet, Joseph Thibault
-Joseph Thibault

-Moodle 4.5
+Update for Moodle 4.5:
 Make sure the time counter do not stop even if users scroll down on the page A fix so that students now can view the report without seeing all other students.
+By:
+Thea Melberg
-By: Thea Melberg, Lars Aamodt
+Lars Aamodt

 ## License